kjosib/booze-tools/README.md

     * supports a macro language for simplifying otherwise-redundant parser specifications.
     * provides a suitable runtime library so the [examples](https://github.com/kjosib/booze-tools/tree/master/example/) run and pass the [tests](https://github.com/kjosib/booze-tools/tree/master/tests/).
-    * still needs more example applications to exercise the remaining features -- which are coming soonish.

 Full documentation is at [the wiki page](https://github.com/kjosib/booze-tools/wiki).
 Worked examples may be found at [/example/](https://github.com/kjosib/booze-tools/tree/master/example/).